vldF/fedServer/README.md

 2. If this nickname exist on server, error will return.
 Else, `token` field will return.
 Client should to save this `token`.

 # Setup
 1. Install database.
 In Ubuntu: `sudo apt-get install postgresql`.
 After that, you should to create database structure.
 Use the `database.sql` for this.
-Do not forget to create custom user!
+Do not forget to create custom user and `GRANT ALL` for it!
 2. `git clone https://github.com/vldF/fedServer`.
 3. Configure the `config.properties`.
 4. Start the server.